-Drones are getting more and more portable and this newest one from Yuneec (The Mantis Q) is in direct competition with other ones in it’s field such as the Mavic Air and DJI Spark.
-This review is going to explain the benefits this one holds over them and if it’s worth buying.
+Drones are getting more and more portable and this newest one from Yuneec (The Mantis Q) is in direct competition with other ones in it’s field such as those coming out of Autel, DJI, Parrot and other companies.

 - It’s voice activated, meaning you can have it lift off, take photos and other features via your voice.